big-data-lab-umbc/MODIS_Aggregation/README.md

 ### Usage examples
 Please check the [examples](examples) folder to see sample codes to import the library and use its functions for specific aggregation requirements.
 The examples mainly demonstrate how to conduct local execution, Dask-based distributed execution and MPI-based distributed execution.
 Besides these core usage examples, we also show examples for result comparison and service based deployment.

+Before running the aggregation example, please read the README.md in the [examples](examples) folder for the instruction on downloading the Level-2 input data.

 To run the aggregation example in local environment:
 ```
 >> cd examples/local_execution